ppissias/xsrpcj/README.md

 ## Getting Started

+*A good way to start is to check out the xsrpcj examples project (https://github.com/ppissias/xsrpcj-examples) -also check the wiki*

 OK, so you have in mind some **services** you want to **implement**.
 You need to **express** these services in terms of **interaction patterns** and create the **data types** for the various requests replies and possible callbacks.
 A **typical workflow** using xsrpcj is: